NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 # AutomatedTesting_SeleniumPython

-#This project is a suite of tests made for a ecommnerce site, made with WordPress
+This project is a suite of tests made for an eCommerce site, created with WordPress.

 Site description:

-// A basic site with woocommerce pluginn and Dokan pluginn(multi-vendor)
+-A basic site with the WooCommerce plugin and Dokan plugin (multi-vendor).
-// It a site made for testing purpose only
+-It is a site made for testing purposes only.

 Site documentation:
-You can find documentation for UI on document: Esite - documentation.pdf
+- You can find the UI documentation in the document: Esite - documentation.pdf.

 Test plan:
-//See the document dedicated to it.
-With TC and steps.
+- See the document dedicated to it, including test cases (TC) and steps.

-Test sripts:
+Test scripts:

-//There are test scripts for the following scenarious:
+- There are test scripts for the following scenarios:
-**valid user registration
-**invalid user registration
-**valid user Vendor registration
-**end to end flow - place an order as a Guest user **cart content verification (coupons applying)
+**Login and registration positive and negative flows **End-to-end flow: placing order as guest and making an account after placing first order **Cart content verification (coupon application)

-!!
-You can see the scripts in Wordpress_EcommerceSite_Tested_With_Selenium_Python folder
+‼ You can find the scripts in the folder WordPress_EcommerceSite_Tested_With_Selenium_Python.

-!!More test scenarios can be seen in the dedicated file (Test Plan Esite - TC).
+‼ More test scenarios can be seen in the dedicated file (Test Plan Esite - TC).
 Tests without steps don't have scripts.

-!!Please see recorded videos with tests run and test reports in allure here: [Google Drive link to video and SS](https://drive.google.com/drive/folders/1JWQ9gRWdNafi-goXiRRfs6jSi8zCJ9OU?usp=drive_link)
+!!Please see recorded video with tests run and test reports here + screenshot of tests reports: [Google Drive link to video and SS](https://drive.google.com/drive/folders/1JWQ9gRWdNafi-goXiRRfs6jSi8zCJ9OU?usp=drive_link)

+Helpers used to run tests:

+--To set up the environment.
+--To set up the DB connection.
+--To disable prompts (later updated the init_driver function to handle this).
+--To complete forms with random data using the Faker library.
+--To generate random emails and passwords using the Random library.